 Exams are scored on a scale from 0 to 100.
 There is no wrong answer penalty.

-Students typically take Regents exams in June, but they are also administered in August for students who want to take them after summer school.
+Students typically take Regents exams in January or June, but they are also administered in August for students who want to take them after summer school.
+The testing schedule can be found on this page.